TheCarsonWest/nerd-emoji/python1/File IO Modes.md

 ## [[File IO Modes]]

 ### Overview
-Python provides file handling modes to specify how the file is opened and how data is accessed.
+Python provides [[File Handling]] modes to specify how the file is opened and how data is accessed.
 The mode specifies the usage of the file, such as reading, writing, or appending.

 ### File IO Mode Options
 | Mode | Description |